-Term Definition future a variety of possible states.
-Therefore, the future is probabilistic, see [7]. space A discrete substrate needed for distinguishing between material entities, see [7], chap.
-3. enmorphotype (of a person) set of all attributes of the enmorphya of self-awareness of an individual interacting with both his/her genotype and his/her phenotype. free will The free will is the freedom of choice, which is non-deterministic, but does not represent a Markov process and takes into account at least all previous experience of the system.
-I.e. it is a certain freedom of choice, a possibility of local deviation of quasi-stochastic process from following the Principle of Least Resources Consumption.
-The decision-making process. risk reflection (by human being) (uncertainty of possible Inclusion in decision-making, i.e. in the freedom of human choice, a self-reflection of possible future states that include both the world surrounding the human and the human itself, including its own finitude as a system. (future))
+Term Definition and takes into account at least all previous experience of the system.
+I.e. it is a certain freedom of choice, a possibility of local deviation of quasi-stochastic process from following the Principle of Least Resources Consumption.The decision-making process. risk reflection (by human being) (uncertainty of possible (future)) Inclusion in decision-making, i.e. in the freedom of human choice, a self-reflection of possible future states that include both the world surrounding the human and the human itself, including its own finitude as a system.